-Who can participate your workshop?
+Who can participate in your workshops?

 Anyone who takes care of a baby, toddler or children.